Tomokaze Sōdai: Injury and comeback

 Tomokaze had to forfeit (kyūjō) the tournament, after sustaining a serious injury to his right knee in his fight against Kotoyūki, on the second day of the November 2019 tournament in Kyūshū.
 The medical certificate submitted by his stable to the Japan Sumo Association stated: "Dislocated right knee joint with ligament damage.
 The treatment period is currently undecided."
 His stablemaster stated to the press he could be out for up to a year.
 He was transported to a hospital in Fukuoka City by ambulance immediately after the bout, the injury being so serious that it almost resulted in amputation.
 However, he was encouraged by his master, who, having suffered a similar injury in the November 1978 tournament, nevertheless reached the rank of ōzeki in November 1981.

 Following his injury, he underwent surgery with a total of four different operations in five months to reconstruct his ligaments.
 He then underwent rehabilitation, dividing his time between his hometown of Kawasaki, Kanagawa and his stable.
 Since then, he cannot move his right leg from the ankle down due to the severed nerve.
 He sat out the next six tournaments (not including the cancelled May 2020 tournament) and made his comeback in the March 2021 tournament, where he scored a 6–1 record in jonidan.
 Two more winning records in May and July saw him progress to near the top of the sandanme division by September 2021, and he had reached upper makushita by January 2022.
-On the pressure of his injury, Tomokaze insists that he's recovering well and that his training with Yago is gradual.
+On the pressure of his injury, Tomokaze insists that he is recovering well and that his training with Yago is gradual.

 Because Oguruma-oyakata would reach the mandatory age of retirement, the closure of Oguruma stable was decided in January 2022, the personnel of the stable being mainly transferred to Oshiogawa stable.
-Tomokaze however was transferred to Nishonoseki stable in February 2022, along his coach and friend Yoshikaze.
+Tomokaze, however, was transferred to Nishonoseki stable in February 2022, along his coach and friend Yoshikaze.
 March 2022 saw his first losing record since his return from injury.
 In the following tournament, however, he scored a solid 6–1 and once again found himself in a position of potential promotion to the jūryō division.